 I’d consider big refiners like Exxon Mobil Corporation (NYSE: XOM) or Royal Dutch Shell PLC (NYSE: RDS-A).
 Both are going to be around a long time and pay good dividends****.

-These are just a few good investing ideas for the coming decade.
 There are plenty of others out there, too.
 Just be sure to do plenty of research.